ewolff/microservice-istio/HOW-TO-RUN.md

 need to restart all microservices by doing `kubectl delete -f microservices.yaml` and `kubectl apply -f microservices.yaml`.

-The logging infrastructure can be removed with `kubectl delete -f logging.yaml`.
+The log infrastructure can be removed with `kubectl delete -f logging.yaml`.

 ## Fault Injection

-Instio provides feature to add fault scenarios to the system. `fault-injection.yaml` adds a 30s delay to REST requests to the order services.
+Istio provides feature to add fault scenarios to the system.
+That makes it possible to test the system's resilience.
+`fault-injection.yaml` adds a 30s delay to REST requests to the order microservice.
 You can add it to the system with `kubectl apply -f fault-injection.yaml` .
-If you make the systems poll new information from the order microservice now, this takes quite a while and finally ends in an error.
+If you make the shipping or invoicing microservices poll new information from the order microservice now, this takes quite a while and finally ends in an error.

-This is useful to simulate an error in the system.

 To remove the fault injection again, just use `kubectl delete -f fault-injection.yaml`.